 Quarterly registrations of new businesses and declarations of bankruptcies - statistics

-This article presents data on how many new businesses have been registered and the number of bankruptcy declarations in the euro area (EA) and in the European Union (EU) up until the second quarter of 2020.
-The data is based on the absolute number of registrations and bankruptcies sent to Eurostat, the statistical office of the European Union, on a voluntary basis by some EU and EFTA Member States.
+This article presents data on the number of new business registrations and the number of bankruptcy declarations in the European Union (EU) and in the euro area (EA) until and including the third quarter of 2021.
+The data is based on the absolute number of registrations and bankruptcies sent to Eurostat by EU Member States on a voluntary basis until the fourth quarter of 2020 and on a mandatory basis since the first quarter of 2021.
 The tables provide a complete picture of the available data.

-The statistics covered in this article are classified as experimental statistics.
-Currently, around twenty countries have contributed to the statistics, thus the EU and euro area coverage is not complete due to the voluntary nature of the data collection.
-In addition, the limited length of the current time series does not allow for the application of seasonal adjustment in full scale and some adjustment can be expected when a longer time series becomes available.
-Finally, metadata on this domain will only become complete with the implementation of the European Business Statistics (EBS) regulation in 2021.
+The data transmitted for the third quarter of 2021 is a legally-binding requirement for the variables: registrations of businesses and declarations of bankruptcies under the European Business Statistics (EBS) Regulation.
+The voluntary nature of the data collection until the end of 2020 and the limited length of the current time series does not allow for the application of seasonal adjustment in full scale and some further adjustment can be expected when longer time series become available.
 Any conclusions about the evolution of registrations of businesses and bankruptcy declarations in the EU Member States and euro area need to be made with caution.

-In the second quarter of 2020, the seasonally adjusted number of registrations of businesses was down by 20.4 % in the euro area and by 20.5 % in the EU, compared with the previous quarter (Figure 3).
-In the first quarter of 2020, the quarter when COVID-19 containment measures started being widely introduced by Member States, the number of registrations of businesses was down by 14.2 % in the euro area and by 13.9 % in the EU, compared with the last quarter of 2019.
+In the third quarter of 2021, the seasonally adjusted number of registrations of businesses was down by 3.4 % in the EU and by 4.4 % in the euro area, compared with the second quarter of 2021.
+In the second quarter of 2021, the number of registrations of businesses was up by 5.6 % in the EU and up by 6.8 % in the euro area, compared with the first quarter of 2021 (Figure 3).

 Source data for tables and graphs